Scoro Review 2025: Expert Opinion & Full Analysis

 Scoro Company Overview & History

 Fred Krieger founded Scoro in 2013 in Tallinn, Estonia.
-The company provides all-in-one work management software that brings together project management, CRM, billing, and reporting.
+The company provides professional services automation software that brings together CRM, resourcing, project management, project tracking, billing, and reporting.
 Scoro focuses on serving professional and creative services firms, helping them manage projects, resources, and finances in one place.

 Scoro Major Milestones